peymanbarca/sustainable-mobility-application/ReadMe.md

 # Suggestion for improvement

 - Emission calculation based on date range
-  - calculate total emission data (for employee or whole company) based on a date range (by dividing the date range to weeks)
+  - calculate total emission data (for employee or whole company), based on a date range (by dividing the date range to weeks)

+- Consider implementation of API for register new user for a company (to support multi-user possible for user to company link)

+- Error response messages using i18n

 - Test implementation for error scenarios
   - Not Authorized in secured endpoints
   - Corrupt CSV data upload
   - Wrong username/password in login

+- Use an external API for emission calculations, in order to find the latest emission rate for vehicles

+- Average weekly mileage for employees should be updated, based on a tracking app, and it can be calculated and updated daily (in a scheduled job), or updates near real time by consuming events from the tracking app (For example by using Kafka)